Film-forming and penetrating sealers

 Film forming sealers

-Film-forming sealers, also known as surface-coating or topical sealers, coat the entire surface.
+Film-forming sealers, also known as film-coating, surface-coating or topical sealers, coat the entire surface.
 The sealer adheres to the pores of the concrete and sits on top of the surface creating a protective layer.
 They offer excellent protection from moisture and spills, are highly durable, and are easy to maintain and reapply.
 There are three types of film-forming sealers, each designed for a specific purpose outlined below.

 Acrylic sealers are commonly used for general protection from dirt and grime in both indoor and outdoor applications.
 They form a thin layer of protection on the concrete surface.
 Acrylic sealers are easy and quick to apply and tend to be the more cost-effective option, however due to their thin layer of protection they can wear more easily and require recoating.
 Available in both water-based and solvent-based formulations, they also come in a variety of sheen levels to enhance the surface colour, stamped pattern, or exposed aggregate.